GarrettKilgore/CS2450-Personal/My Journal.md

 3/4/25

 We have started getting the structure of the site laid out.
 It doesn't have a specific theme just yet but the important part is just to have something that functions first.
-This database still feels ambisuious however Rylynn is committed to getting this thing up and running.
+This database still feels ambiguous however Rylynn is committed to getting this thing up and running.
 It might take most of our time to get this working.

 3/10/25